raj-rangwani/Portfolio/README.md

 # Portfolio
 About Me

-I’m Raj Rangwani, a 3rd year B.Tech CSE student at Parul University.
+I’m Raj Rangwani, a B.Tech CSE student at Parul University.
 I’m interested in web development and enjoy creating clean, responsive and user-friendly websites.
 This portfolio represents my skills, projects and overall learning journey.

 Live Demo